Now leaving ThriventFunds.com

 Where are we in the market cycle?

 Pinpointing where the market is in the current cycle has proven particularly challenging due to the wide range of global and domestic economic issues that factor into the equation.
-High inflation, war in Ukraine, the boycott of Russia, China’s zero-tolerance COVID policy, commodity shortages, and lingering supply chain issues all play into the market’s volatility.
-Compounding the problem has been the Fed’s efforts to tame inflation.
+Add into that the current sticky inflation factor that the Fed is fighting.

 “What makes it worse from the Fed’s perspective,” explained Lauber, “is that the economy is in very good shape.”
-He pointed out that corporate and consumer balance sheets are solid, wage growth has been good, and the labor market is strong.
+He pointed out that corporate and consumer balance sheets, wage growth and the labor market have had strong, albeit slightly volatile numbers.
 Because all are good indicators of a healthy economy, “it makes it even harder for the Fed to fight inflation,” said Lauber.
-“They have to try even harder to tighten the money supply and raise rates.”

-Lauber must take all of those factors into consideration in selecting stocks for the Fund.
-“What we're looking for are those stocks that are affected by that confusion or being priced like we're going into recession, stocks that provide the opportunity for improved returns but with low expectations for that possibility.”
-With many stocks down 20 to 40% from their highs, the list of names that offer strong upside potential as the economy recovers continues to grow.
+Lauber must take all those factors into consideration in selecting stocks for the Fund.
+“What we're looking for are those stocks that are affected by that confusion or being priced like we're going into recession, stocks that provide the opportunity for improved returns but with low expectations for that possibility.

 “When valuation spreads compress and more companies have similar valuations, then it becomes very important to look at the operating factors and really lean on the analysts to use their framework to decrease the number of names.
 It's not always intuitive.
 You really have to look at the history of how each individual stock and each sector has been impacted by macro factors.
 What we like to do in the value stock space is to try to determine what is different in this cycle.
 Then we have to determine which industry or which company is going to be better off when the economy begins to recover.”